janko/rodauth-rails/README.md

 ```

 You can then uncomment the lines in your Rodauth configuration to have it call
 your mailer.
-If you've enabled additional authentication features, make sure to
+If you've enabled additional authentication features that send
-override their `send_*_email` methods as well.
+emails, make sure to override their `send_*_email` methods as well.

 ```rb
 # app/lib/rodauth_app.rb